malpern/cursor-mirror/readme.md

    - Discover available devices on the same iCloud account
    - Connect to a streaming device
    - View the streamed content
+   - Adjust quality settings as needed for your network
+   - Use touch controls to interact with remote content

 ## Project Structure